nikkothari22/firebase-twilio-verify-extension/PREINSTALL.md

 The function `twilioSendOTP` needs to be called with two variables: `channel` ("sms" or "call") and `number` - a phone number in E.164 format.
 On calling, the function checks for authentication depending on the configuration of the extension.
 If the function is called without authentication from your Firebase app and the extension is configured to only allow authenticated calls, it will throw an error.

-The function then returns an object with `status` - which can be either "approved" or "pending".
+If successful, the function will return an object with `status` - which can be either "approved" or "pending".

 Here's a basic example how you can call this function from your app to send a one time verification code: